cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Reading and saving text file always uses the two characters CR/NL (so usual under Windows) to characterize the begin of a new line.
-  This means that documents you get from unix, where a new line is characterized only with the character LF) are getting longer [LF is changed into CR/NL].
+  This means that documents you get from Unix, where a new line is characterized only with the character LF) are getting longer [LF is changed into CR/NL].
 So the validation of a signature could fail.